-The 2023 ADF Super SuperRatings Benchmark Report is used to provide the Options, Benefits and Facilities assessment in this analysis.
+The 2024 ADF Super SuperRatings Benchmark Report issued in March 2024 has been used to provide the Options, Benefits and Facilities assessment in this analysis.
 This Benchmark Report measures Options, Benefits and Facilities across a range of individual metrics and assesses ADF Super's performance against peers.